-FSSA's Office of Early Childhood and Out-of-School Learning is offering an opportunity to apply for temporary grants for assistance to impacted providers during periods of excessive absence of PRIVATE PAY children and closures due to COVID-19.
+FSSA's Office of Early Childhood and Out-of-School Learning is offering an opportunity for child care providers to apply for assistance if closed due to a confirmed COVID-19 case which requires closure of a classroom or facility.
 This grant does NOT provide assistance to providers for CCDF/ On My Way Pre-K funded children.
-Grants are awarded to providers for the purpose of continuing to regularly pay child care staff for the time period of the grant award.
+Grants are awarded to providers for the purpose of continuing to regularly pay child care staff and maintain operations for the time period of the required COVID-19 closure.
 Submitting an application is NOT a guarantee of funding.

-For full eligibility criteria, further details on approved uses of funding and additional information, visit the fund website at earlylearningindiana.org/comebackstronger.
-Applicants who need assistance with their submission should email email@example.com to request support.
+For full eligibility criteria, further details on approved uses of funding and additional information, visit the fund website at http://brighterfuturesindiana.org/indianacares/

 Questions?
 Email firstname.lastname@example.org or call 765-942-1271.